mithril-security/bastionlab/docs/docs/security/threat_model_data_owner_owns_infrastructure.md

-# The data owner owns the infrastructure
+# Scenario - The data owner owns the infrastructure
 __________________________________________________________________________

 We'll address in this security guide the following threat model scenario: